GP serious incident support

 Serious incidents

-If a GP Practice is concerned that an event may be considered a Serious Incident (as defined in the NHSE Serious Incident Framework 2015 – see link below) please contact the Somerset CCG Patient Safety team for support and guidance on next steps.
+If a GP Practice is concerned that an event may be considered a Serious Incident (as defined in the NHSE Serious Incident Framework 2015 – see link below) please contact the NHS Somerset Patient Safety team for support and guidance on next steps.